tmtsoftware/esw/docs/src/main/sequencer/scripts/scripts.md

 Domain Specific Language (DSL) to facilitate development based on the Kotlin programming language.
 This section describes the DSL in detail.

-Scripts can be written in two styles: procedure-oriented and state-oriented.
+Scripts can be written in two styles: procedure-oriented and state machine-oriented.

 As an alternate to procedural style scripting, a framework DSL has been provided to allow scripting using a Finite State Machine (FSM) (still in development).